-- 3.5.34 Turbine foundations would be designed to accommodate the final choice of turbines and to suit site specific ground conditions.
-The final design specification for each foundation would depend on the findings of detailed ground investigation of the land on which each turbine would be located.
-An illustration of a typical turbine foundation is provided on Figure 3.3. - 3.5.35 The turbines would have gravity foundations laid using reinforced concrete and would have a diameter of approximately 22.65 m. - 3.5.36 The depth of the foundation excavation would depend on the need to reach suitable ground.
-Excavations would be on average approximately 2.7 m deep.
-The sides would be graded back, from the foundation and battered to ensure that they remain stable during construction. - 3.5.37 The turbines would be erected using mobile cranes brought on to the site for the construction phase.
-A crane hardstanding would be built adjacent to each wind turbine and is likely to have a footprint of approximately 25 m x 42 m and approximately 1 m in depth, depending on ground conditions.
+- 3.5.33 Turbine foundations would be designed to accommodate the final choice of turbines and to suit sitespecific ground conditions.
+The final design specification for each foundation would depend on the findings of the detailed ground investigation of the land on which each turbine would be located.
+An illustration of a typical turbine foundation is provided on Figure 3.4. - 3.5.34 The turbines would have gravity foundations laid using reinforced concrete and would have a diameter of approximately 30 m. - 3.5.35 The depth of the foundation excavation would depend on the need to reach suitable ground.
+Excavations would be on average approximately 4 m deep.
+The sides would be graded back, from the foundation and battered to ensure that they remain stable during construction. - 3.5.36 The turbines would be erected using mobile cranes brought onto the site for the construction phase.
+A crane hardstanding would be built adjacent to each wind turbine and is likely to have a footprint of approximately 30 m x 80 m and 1 m in depth.
 The actual crane pad design and layout would be determined by the turbine supplier according to their preferred erection method.
-An indicative design, considered to be the worst-case in terms of size, has been considered for the purposes of this assessment and is provided on Figure 3.4.
+An indicative design, considered to be the worst-case in terms of size, has been considered for the purposes of this assessment and is provided on Figure 3.6.
 The crane hardstanding (permanent) would also be utilised as a laydown area.
-Additional temporary laydown areas for wind turbine components and crane lifting would be located adjacent to the main hardstanding and would be reinstated post construction. - 3.5.38 Soils that are excavated during construction would be set aside for backfilling the batter areas around the turbine bases and hardstandings and use of small bankings either side of access tracks.
+Additional temporary laydown areas for wind turbine components and crane lifting would be located adjacent to the main hardstanding and would be reinstated post-construction. - 3.5.37 Soils that are excavated during construction would be set aside for backfilling the batter areas around the turbine bases and hardstandings and use of small bankings on either side of access tracks.